xoroz/story/memory-bank/progress.md

 ## Known Issues

+- Private stories are still visible to logged-out users - needs to be fixed to properly filter private stories in the list_stories route
+- CSRF token implementation needs to be tested thoroughly to ensure all forms are protected

 ## Recent Milestones

+### April 6, 2025
+- Fixed login/register buttons to respect navbar and current app theme
+- Added CSRF protection to all forms in the application
+- Added input validation for username and password fields
+- Modified create story form to have a "Private" checkbox (default unchecked)
+- Made "enable_audio" checkbox checked by default
+- Updated backend to handle the private story setting
+- Added database integration with hybrid approach (keeping file-based storage)
+- Added private setting for users to control story visibility
+- Added auth_type field for future authentication methods
+- Updated story_processor.py to automatically update database after story creation
+- Created process_stories.py script for manual database updates
+- Added database structure definitions to config.ini
+- Updated init_db.py to use database structure from config.ini
+- Made database functions more robust to handle missing columns

+### Previous Milestones
+- Story process backend now registers username and email in the story JSON
+- Added username display and filtering on story view pages
 ### March 24, 2025
 - Fixed create_story.html template to handle models as a list instead of a dictionary
 - Identified issues with admin dashboard templates and routes